 How Much Life Insurance Do I Need?
-More Than You Think - Let Me Explain
+Probably More Than You Think

 How Much Life Insurance Do I Need?
-Well if you are asking this question you are far ahead of most people.
-In fact, the majority of clients who come to see me already have a figure in mind.
+If you ask this question, you are far ahead of most people.
+Most clients who come to see me already have a figure in mind.

-Let’s face it ANY figure over $100k sounds like a LOT of money.
-I mean seriously how many of us see a chunk of change like this in one check?
+Let’s face it: Any figure over $100k sounds like a lot of money.
+How many of us see a chunk of change like this in one check?
 I’d say not many.

 The thing most clients forget is that this cash is going to have to replace an income PERMANENTLY.

-Hmm, this means years down the road your family is going to rely on this payout to keep the train on the tracks UNLESS you replace it with some other source.
+This means that years down the road, your family will rely on this payout to keep the train on the tracks unless you replace it with some other source.

 My Name is James Heidebrecht & I'm An Independent Life Insurance Agent

 …and the founder of Policy Architects.
-So life insurance is my jam.
+So, life insurance is my jam.
 Yep.
-I spend hours every day researching life insurance products and companies to bring my clients the best rates around for the most comprehensive policy.
+I spend hours researching life insurance products and companies to give my clients the best rates for the most comprehensive policy.

 But that’s not all.
 I maintain this blog to help people just like you do their homework BEFORE they sign on the dotted line.